wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 3.1.1 =

+This version is exactly the same as version 3.1, but it's been fully tested against WordPress 3.9.

 = 3.1 =

 The calendar now adds the category slugs for each post as a class for the line of that post in the calendar.